 TekSavvy recommends the return of number blocks if they are not used after a 1-year period.
 The purpose of implementing TBP is to conserve number resources.
 If unused number blocks are not donated back to the pool, this will contribute to number exhaust rather than number conservation.

+Blocks requested but not put in service within 6-months of the Effective Date should be treated in the same manner as CO Codes.

+Return of which excess inventory of blocks is at the discretion of the Carrier subject to the contamination thresholds (i.e., which blocks to return) and not based on individual block usage history.

 What other criteria may be relevant, such as the population or population growth of a given exchange;

 A low population density and the number of LECs operating in an exchange, are contributing factors to number exhaust.
 For example, if the population in an exchange is 200 people and there are 5 LECs operating in that exchange, there will be an excess of unassigned numbers.

+Rollout priority for TBP needs to be developed in an implementation plan which may or may not include delaying TBP for rural areas.
+(Section 17 of TBCOCAG “Supplemental Implementation Meetings”)

 What level of contamination is acceptable;

 Currently the contamination threshold level in the US is 10% or less (but they are currently considering raising this limit).
 As discussed at the thousands-block pooling question team meetings, TekSavvy agrees that the Canadian industry should match the US contamination threshold level.

+Ten percent for now and subject to potential increase in the future.
+Contamination includes: ported out numbers, assigned numbers, reserved numbers, administrative numbers, and numbers in the aging pool.

 How the snap-back process would work with any new mechanism(s);